Specialities

 How can an applicant show commitment to your specialty?

-Letters of recommendation, MSPE narrative comments, Honors in applicable elective clerkships.
+Letters of recommendation, MSPE narrative comments, and honors in applicable elective clerkships

 What are ways a student can show commitment to your specialty?

-All their letters of rec from the specialty, specific volunteer experiences.
+All their letters of recommendation from the specialty, extensive research in the specialty, specific volunteer experiences, and taking many electives in the specialty

 Research and Publications